Italki is the best website to teach languages online.

-On one hand, if you interrupt them at every mistake, they go blank and lose confidence.
+On the one hand, if you interrupt them every time they make a mistake, they will become confused and lose confidence.

-On the other hand, if you don’t correct them, they don’t know how to fix their mistakes.
-Maybe they don’t even realize that they made a mistake!
+If you don’t correct them, on the other hand, they won’t know how to fix their errors.
+Perhaps they aren’t even aware that they have made a mistake!

 Italki and other similar websites to learn languages online have attractive benefits for me:

 - Students are motivated adults or young adults learning of their own volition

 - This usually makes lessons much more interesting and enjoyable

 In my review of Italki for students, I mentioned these platforms to learn languages that could be alternatives to Italki: